Catallactic/catallactic-site/blog/2023-08-27-tokenization-monetary-policy/index.md

 	</tbody>
 </table>

 Depending on the goal of every project, a supply definition strategy must be decided.
 A combination of strategies is also a valid option.
-The next sections will identify possible combinations of supply definition, collateral nature and capture goals.

-### No Capture Tokens
+### 3.1.
+No Capture Tokens

-#### Unbacked Tokens
+#### 3.1.1.
+Unbacked Tokens

-#### Utility Tokens
+#### 3.1.2.
+Utility Tokens

 Utility backed tokens are backed by some utility or service, but they do not follow a monetary policy to capture the underlying value or price of this service.